A: Anyone who meets the eligibility requirements for the CDE examination(www.ncbde.org).

 A: Online courses differ from on-campus courses in that students do not come together for weekly class(es).
 Instead, students log on to an online learning platform and post their responses to discussion questions and to their fellow students and instructors.
 Assignments are also turned in online.
 It is recommended that students log on every day, but at least several times each week, in order to benefit from class discussions, contribute to the discussions, and earn full participation credit.
 In addition to time spent online, students have graduate level reading, studying and writing requirements.

-A: Information about the current cost of tuition at Teachers College can found by visiting www.tc.edu/admissions and clicking on “finance your education.”
+A: Information about the current cost of tuition at Teachers College can found by visiting Tuition and Fees

-A: TC offers a limited amount of scholarship funding.
-There is a TC scholarship application at www.tc.edu/admissions “finance your education.”
-There is also an application for federal funding.
+.
+There are applications for both TC scholarship and federal funding.
 We strongly encourage applicants to inquire whether their employer offers tuition reimbursement and to look into opportunities for graduate education within their professional discipline.

-A: Our first group of students began the program in September, 2011.
-We anticipate that graduates of this program will be eligible for leadership positions in diabetes education.
+A: Graduates of this program will be eligible for leadership positions in diabetes education.
 In addition to providing direct diabetes education, they will be prepared to manage diabetes education programs, teach lay or upcoming diabetes educators, apply research in practice, contribute new teaching interventions, develop policies and advocate for people with diabetes.

 A: At this time, the Diabetes Education and Management Program does not include a clinical component.
 If a student needs diabetes education work experience, we encourage them to connect with the mentorship program put together jointly by the American Association of Diabetes Educators, the National Certification Board for Diabetes Educators and the American Diabetes Association: www.ncbde.org

-A: We have been working closely with the American Association of Diabetes Educators.
-As of March, 2012, AADE has indicated that the Teachers College MS in Diabetes Education and Management meets the requirement of a masters degree for BC-ADM eligibility.
+A: The Teachers College MS in Diabetes Education and Management meets the education requirement of a master's degree for BC-ADM eligibility.